njsmith/colorspacious/doc/reference.rst

 **CIELab**: The standard `CIE 1976 L*a*b* color space
 <https://en.wikipedia.org/wiki/Lab_color_space>`_.
 L* is scaled to
-vary from 0 to 100; a* and b* are likewise scaled to roughly the range -50 to 50.
+vary from 0 to 100; This color space is unbounded.
+For sRGB, the values of a* and b* will be roughly in the range [-100, 100].
 This space takes a parameter, *XYZ100_w*, which sets the reference white point, and may be specified either directly as a tristimulus value or as a string naming one of the well-known standard illuminants like ``"D65"``.